A note on the elementary construction of High-Dimensional Expanders of Kaufman and Oppenheim: Primer on Group Theory

+Right-cosets are defined similarly.
+A subgroup $H$ is said to be \emph{normal} if the right-coset and left-cosets agree for all $x$, i.e., $xH = Hx, \forall x \in G$.

+Since two cosets of a subgroup $H$ of $G$ are either identical or disjoint, the set of distinct cosets of a subgroup $H$ of $G$ partition the elements of $G$.
+If a subgroup $H$ is normal, this set of cosets forms a group $G/H$, called the \emph{quotient group} of $H$ in $G$.\\

-Suppose $H, K$ are subgroups of $G$, would often consider the product $HK$ (or $H \star K$) which refers to the set $\setdef{h \star k}{h \in H\;,\; k\in K}$.
-It is worth stressing that $HK$ \emph{need not} be a subgroup of $G$ and the above just refers to a set of elements that can be expressed as (ordered) product of an element in $H$ and an element in $G$.
+Suppose $H, K$ are subgroups of $G$, we will often consider the product $HK$ (or $H \star K$) which refers to the set $\setdef{h k}{h \in H\;,\; k\in K}$.
+It is worth stressing that $HK$ \emph{need not} be a subgroup of $G$ and the above just refers to a set of elements that can be expressed as an (ordered) product of an element in $H$ and an element in $K$.

 For an arbitrary set $S$ of $G$, we will define $\inangle{S}$ as the smallest subgroup of $G$ that contains the set $S$.
 This is also referred to as the \emph{group generated} by $S$.\\